python/cpython/Doc/c-api/concrete.rst

    Return a new writable buffer object.
 Parameters and exceptions are similar to those for :cfunc:`PyBuffer_FromObject`.
-If the *base* object does not export the writeable buffer protocol, then :exc:`TypeError` is raised.
+If the *base* object does not export the writable buffer protocol, then :exc:`TypeError` is raised.

 .. cfunction:: PyObject* PyBuffer_FromMemory(void *ptr, Py_ssize_t size)